 Record keeping best practices for chat platforms

-- MS Teams is a communication and collaboration tool; it does not have the necessary functionality and controls for an appropriate recordkeeping system.
+- MS Teams is a communication and collaboration tool; one-to-one chat and one-to-many chat does not have the necessary functionality and controls for an appropriate recordkeeping system.

 - Chat such as MS Teams or Zoom is an instant messaging tool best used for impromptu conversations between two or more people; think of it as a virtual hallway conversation!

-- Keep conversations ad hoc – if the discussion starts getting into business decisions, then move to email, in person conversation or create a formal record.
-Business decisions should not be completed in chat.
+- Keep conversations ad hoc – if the discussion starts getting into business decisions, consider moving to e-mail, in person conversation or create a formal record.
+Business decisions should not be completed in one-to-one chat/one-to-many chat.

 Managing information in MS Teams

 - File critical information from MS Teams to a recordkeeping system by downloading the information to a temporary location and uploading to your departments appropriate recordkeeping system.

 - Because MS Teams is not an appropriate recordkeeping system, and critical information is to be filed elsewhere, MS Teams primarily holds transitory information (i.e. information that is not required to meet legal obligations or to sustain administrative or operational functions).
 Transitory information is eligible for deletion in accordance with UFV's Transitory record schedule when no longer needed.